-Join award-winning landscape photographers from Iceland, Iurie Belegurschi and Orvar Atli on this exceptional 11-day Iceland Westfjords Photography Tour which covers the wild Westfjords of Iceland plus the iconic Snaefellsnes Peninsula.
+Join award-winning landscape photographer from Iceland Oli on this exceptional 11-day Iceland Westfjords Photography Tour which covers the wild Westfjords of Iceland plus the iconic Snaefellsnes Peninsula.
 This is perfect for the serious explorers who want to discover one of Iceland's best kept secrets by taking the off the beaten path and capture not just the wild landscape the country can offer but also the wildlife of Iceland.
 The midnight sun season is the best time to shoot the seabirds including the adorable Puffins when they nest on the sea cliffs.
 So get ready to board a comfortable and spacious bus as we chase the arctic magical light over the unspoiled wilderness of the Westfjords as we take your photography skills to the next level.

 On this day, you’ll be photographing some of the many wonders of the Snaefellsnes peninsula in West Iceland, Arnarstapi, Budakirkja, Kirkjufell and Londrangar.